-IN ORDER TO PREPARE FOR

-STUDENTS SHOULD ACHIEVE

-Mathematics Essential which may be part of a course of general upper school studies.
-Can be used to obtain exemptions in some TAFE courses.

-High D grade or a C grade

-Mathematics Applications which may be part of a course leading to tertiary entrance or a requirement for group training apprenticeships.

-High B grade

-Mathematics Methods which may be part of a course leading to tertiary entrance for courses requiring Mathematics and Physical Science subjects or Economics.
+IN ORDER TO PREPARE FOR STUDENTS SHOULD ACHIEVE Mathematics Essential which may be part of a course of general upper studies.
+Can be used to obtain exemptions in some TAFE courses. school High D grade or a C grade Mathematics Applications which may be part of a course leading to ter entrance or a requirement for group training apprenticeships. tiary High B grade Mathematics Methods which may be part of a course leading to tertian entrance for courses requiring Mathematics and Physical Science subject Economics. Δ grade Mathematics Specialist which can only be done if doing Mathematics N Methods.

-A grade

-Mathematics Specialist which can only be done if doing Mathematics Methods.

 High A grade

-For Mathematics course charges see the Charges & Contributions Booklet